-Anxiety and depression aren’t the only concerns for today’s teens.
-A substantial number of teenagers in a Pew Research Center survey say drug addiction (51%) and alcohol consumption (45%) are major problems among their peers.
+A substantial number of teenagers in a Pew Research Center survey agree that drug addiction (51%) and alcohol consumption (45%) are major problems among their peers.

-Marijuana was by far the most commonly used drug among teens in the US last year, as it has been for decades.
-Also, more than 10% of 12th-graders reported using an illicit drug other than marijuana.
+Marijuana was by far the most commonly used drug among teenagers in the US last year, as it has been for decades.
+In addition, more than 10% of 12th graders reported using illicit drugs other than marijuana.

-Parents should make sure they have regular conversations with their teens about the dangers of drug addiction.
-There are risks posed by prescription drugs, too.
-Some teens do not recognize the risk associated with taking pills that are not prescribed to them.
+Parents should make sure to have regular conversations with their teenagers about the dangers of drug addiction.
+There are risks being posed by prescription drugs, too.
+Some teens do not realize the risks associated with taking pills that are not prescribed to them.

-According to the National Center for Education Statistics, about 20% of teens in the US experienced bullying in 2017.
-One explanation the research has cited for this is the rise of social media use by teens, making bullying much easier to do, and more pervasive.
+According to the National Center for Education Statistics, about 20% of teenagers in the US experienced bullying in 2017.
+One explanation for this, cited in the research, is the rise of social media use by teens, making bullying much easier and more pervasive to take part in.

 It’s also important to talk to teens about when and how to get help from an adult in these situations.
-Remind them that asking for help is not a sign of weakness, but a sign of courage.
-The mental health impacts of bullying are too serious for it to be ignored.
+Often, by reminding them that asking for help is not a sign of weakness but a sign of courage, it is enough for the mental health impacts of bullying not to be ignored.

 According to the National Center for Education Statistics, about 5% of high school students drop out each year in the United States.

-When obligations at work and school increase, sleep and wellbeing often take the backseat, and you may begin to feel anxiety and/or exhaustion.
-Staying afloat in the academic and work arena is particularly challenging for teenagers that have difficulty focusing, especially if they have an issue such as ADHD.
+When obligations at work and school increase, sleep and well-being often take the backseat, and you may begin to feel anxious and/or exhausted.

 Benefits of getting counseling for teenagers